bwindels/wwwee/IDEA.md

 # Responding

-The application can send a response through filling it's own buffer and writing that, using sendfile, ...
+The application can send a response through filling it's own buffer and passing that to the responder, that will write a bit every time the socket becomes writeable, or using sendfile.

 # JSON

 We'll also write a stack based JSON parser, that we can use to parse the body with once it's read in

+# Too many connections

+We'll have a preallocated pool of connections.
+If we run out, we respond with `429 Too Many Requests`.

+# Open problems
+- How to deal with URL encoding?
+Decode in place?
+- How to pass response buffer from HttpHandler to Handler?